pointfreeco/swift-snapshot-testing/Sources/SnapshotTesting/Documentation.docc/Articles/MigrationGuides/MigratingTo1.17.md

     ```

 Because of these reasons, the globals ``isRecording`` and ``diffTool`` are now deprecated, and we
-hvae introduced a new tool that greatly improves upon all of these problems.
+have introduced a new tool that greatly improves upon all of these problems.
 There is now a function
 called ``withSnapshotTesting(record:diffTool:operation:)-2kuyr`` for customizing snapshots.
 It
 allows you to customize how the `assertSnapshot` tool behaves for a well-defined scope.